jmportilla/Web-Scraping/mongodb.md

 ### Exercise

-For this tutorial we will be using the raw feed of the Bay Area Bikeshare.
+For this tutorial we will be using a raw feed of government website click-stream [data][11] from bitly.
 We will get experience with MongoDB through it's shell and learn many of the basic operations.

 First things first, let us setup our database.
 Just like Postgres, mongoDB has a server process which you connect to with a client: